zzhang82/web422/notes/week07-draft.md

 The goal is to *write components that implement/simulates CRUD activity on data*.
 We will enhance these components in future weeks (and assignments) as we learn more.

-Also, let's consider getting the Bootstrap CSS library into the project right from the beginning, so that the content will look nicer.
-Peter did a bit of research on this last week, [here's what was learned](https://github.com/peteratseneca/web.next/wiki/2017-10-26-research#bootstrap-and-angular).
+Also, let's get the Bootstrap CSS library into the project right from the beginning, so that the content will look nicer.

 Component for the "get all" use case:
 * Simple version will use `*ngFor` to render table rows, one for each item in the collection